ibizaman/skarabox/template/README.md

 };
 ```

-Transform the outputs in a flake-parts module like outlined [in the tutorial][tutorial].
+Transform the outputs in a flake-parts module like outlined [in the official tutorial][tutorial].

 [tutorial]: https://flake.parts/getting-started.html#existing-flake